gamdevAbhi/Isometric-Biome-Generator/README.md

 How It Procedurally Generate Biomes

-- At first It create a height grid using jagged array (multidimensional array can also be used) for creating mountains (twicking can be done through biome scriptable object)
+- At first It create a height grid using jagged array (multidimensional array can also be used) for creating mountains (tweaking can be done through biome scriptable object)

 - Then it creates the world using my modified version of wave function collapse algorithm based on the terrain relations. at this point it contains noises.